akshwalia/nlp-to-sql-langgraph/SINGLE_TABLE_ANALYZER_README.md

 ## Overview

-The `SingleTableAnalyzer` is a streamlined version of the original `DatabaseAnalyzer` that focuses on analyzing just one table at a time.
+The `SingleTableAnalyzer` is a streamlined version of the original `DatabaseAnalyzer` that focuses on analyzing just one table at a time using SQLite databases.
 It provides comprehensive analysis including structure, data quality, relationships, and generates formatted output suitable for LLM processing.

 ## Features